rei/rei-cedar-docs/docs/layout/display/README.md

 ## Hiding Your Content

-Content can be hidden in many ways and these breakpoint-aware classes are named for the css display property they apply.
+Content can be hidden in many ways and these breakpoint-aware classes are named for the CSS display property they apply.
 Before you use any one of the classes provided below, take the following into consideration:

 -  **cdr-display-none**
     -  You need the content hidden from all users: visual and screen reader